njwuenstel/UntitledBookApp/project_journal.md

 2. If xmls come back dirty figure out a way to clean them up.
 3. Attempt to format and pass objects to the database using JDBC.
   -create a table for book, add a few fields, write records from the search.

+This This week:
+1. Repackaged service classes.
+Added utilities for search and unmarshall
+2. created xjc for BookSearch
+3. some error handling.